apollographql/docs/src/content/community/code-of-conduct.md

 - When reporting, please include any relevant details, links, screenshots, context, or other information that may be used to better understand and resolve the situation.
 - The Admin team will prioritize the well-being and comfort of those affected negatively by the violation over the comfort of the violator.
 This may include the violator being removed from online or in-person spaces until those affected say they would feel safe with the person returning.

-### Our Goal
+### Our goal

 This community is dedicated to providing a harassment-free experience for everyone.
 We do not tolerate harassment of participants in any form.

-### Applicability and Scope
+### Applicability and scope

-This code of conduct applies to all of this community's spaces, including public channels, private channels and direct messages, both online and off.
+This code of conduct applies to all this community's spaces, including public channels, private channels and direct messages, both online and off.
 Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the administrators.

-### Toward a Welcoming and Safe Environment
+### Toward a welcoming and safe environment

 We hope to create an environment in which diverse individuals can collaborate and interact in a positive and affirming way.
 Examples of behavior that contributes to creating this sort of environment include: